GlobalDataJustice/globaldatajustice.github.io/events.md

 ---

 ### Please join us at an upcoming event:
+- We will be convening a series of disussions on regulation, ethics, and accountability in humanitarian data partnerships over the latter half of 2019.
+If you're interested in joining a discussion, please contact us at info@globaldatajustice.org.

-- [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/events/tilting-perspectives): We're organizing a track on Justice and the Data Market as well as a [workshop](https://globaldatajustice.org/workshop/) on the political economy of web tracking (15-17 May 2019)
+- We organized a track on Justice and the Data Market as well as a [workshop](https://globaldatajustice.org/workshop/) on the political economy of web tracking at the [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/events/tilting-perspectives) in May 2019.
+Watch this space for updates on these initaitives.

 ### Past Participation
 -	Taylor, L. (2019, July). _Why Is Only Some AI “Good”?_ Talk given at the Digital Ethics Lab Workshop — AI for Social Good: Promise and Pitfalls,  Exeter College, Oxford, UK.